Another 10% discount for everyone? Let Vincent do better.

 20. Loyalty Gator

-Loyalty Gator provides a flexible loyalty platform that supports points-based rewards, referral programs, and digital punch cards, catering to various business needs.
+Loyalty Gator offers a flexible loyalty platform supporting points-based rewards, referral programs, and digital punch cards, with no per-transaction fees, a fit for small businesses wanting customizable loyalty without volume penalties.

 Advantages: